 In the revised treaty it now reads as "In keeping with the abiding ties of close friendship and cooperation between Bhutan and India, the Government of the Kingdom of Bhutan and the Government of the Republic of India shall cooperate closely with each other on issues relating to their national interests.
 Neither government shall allow the use of its territory for activities harmful to the national security and interest of the other."
 The revised treaty also includes in it the preamble "Reaffirming their respect for each other's independence, sovereignty and territorial integrity", an element that was absent in the earlier version.
 The Indo-Bhutan Friendship Treaty of 2007 strengthens Bhutan's status as an independent and sovereign nation.

-United States,[10] Russia, the United Kingdom or France.
+Bhutan has no formal relations with the United States,[10] Russia, the United Kingdom or France.
 Informal contact with the United States is made through the U.S. embassy in New Delhi.[10]

 The climate in Bhutan varies with altitude, from subtropical in the south to temperate in the highlands and polar-type climate, with year-round snow, in the north.
 Bhutan experiences five distinct seasons: summer, monsoon, autumn, winter and spring.
 Western Bhutan has the heavier monsoon rains; southern Bhutan has hot humid summers and cool winters; central and eastern Bhutan is temperate and drier than the west with warm summers and cool winters.